Mezzanine The Fine Wine Specialist

 Glassware

-For venues offerings 150ml and 250ml pours, we typically recommend using a glass with at least a 500ml volume capacity, ideally etched with a vertical plimsoll line or a strategically position logo to easily indicate 150ml and 250ml pour lines.
+For venues offerings 150ml and 250ml pours, we typically recommend using a glass with at least a 500ml volume capacity, ideally etched with a vertical plimsoll line with the top and bottom of the line indicating the two different volumes.

 (If you are looking for such a glass, then the Plumm Everyday Red Etched (560ml) is an excellent choice.
 Speak with your Area Manager for any glassware enquiries).

 If the prospect of replacing all your glassware is too large a barrier, then fear not – it’s not necessary to replace 100% of your glassware.
-Somewhere around 1/3 should typically do the trick to start with, as your existing glassware can still be used for all 150ml pours.
+Somewhere around one third should typically do the trick to start with, as your existing glassware can still be used for all 150ml pours.

 Wine List Printing & POS Adjustment